-American killed in Ukraine ID'd
+American killed in Ukraine identified

 (CNN)The American paramedic killed during a monitoring mission in Ukraine has been identified.

 He is Joseph Stone, 36, according to the Organization for Security and Cooperation in Europe's Special Monitoring Mission.
-There was no further detail released about Stone.

 It is the first time a member of an SMM patrol has been killed while on duty.